serdarsarbak/quizzical-scrimba/README.md

 This is the solo project of the Scrimba Frontend Career Path Course.
-It involved the utilization of HTML, CSS, JavaScript, and React to develop a quiz application.
+I used HTML, CSS, JavaScript, and React to develop this application.
 Demo:  https://2m4hfc.csb.app